singulatron/superplatform/README.md

 ## Primary Use Cases
 - [x] Execute AI models on a self-hosted Singulatron instance to ensure privacy.
 - [x] Develop backendless applications with access to prompting, datastore, and other features in Singulatron (this is what the authors primarily use Singulatron for).
-- [ ] Create and deploy both backend and frontend applications on Singulatron (this feature is still in development).
+- [ ] Extend the Singulatron backend with custom endpoints written in any language - in other words deploy new apps on Singulatron (this feature is still in development).

 ## Roadmap